-The Liana Paredes Fellowship Program annually selects scholars who receive access to the library and collections at Hillwood Estate, Museum & Gardens.
+The Liana Paredes Fellowship Program annually selects scholars who receive access to the and at Hillwood Estate, Museum & Gardens.
 Past fellows have used museum, library, and archival materials to support their studies on interesting and varied subjects, such as pre-revolutionary Russian needlework, the adoption of coffee into French life in the late seventeenth and early eighteenth centuries, grief and mourning in Russian visual arts, and the pictorial narratives of the Patriotic War.

 Fellow Andrea Rusnock (2015), associate professor of art history at Indiana University South Bend remarked, "I want to thank you for the wonderful opportunity I had by being a Hillwood Scholar-in-Residence.
 It was a great experience for me to study actual objects first hand and use the library resources.
 It is a valuable program and I am grateful to have been one of the first recipients of this important venture."